 United States regulators have established an LCR that requires certain banking organizations, including BNY Mellon, to maintain a minimum amount of unencumbered high quality liquid assets ("HQLA") sufficient to withstand the net cash outflow under a hypothetical standardized acute liquidity stress scenario for a 30-day time horizon.
-The eligible HQLA amount is the numerator, and the cumulative net cash outflow amount is the denominator of the LCR.
+The eligible HOLA amount is the numerator, and the cumulative net cash outflow amount is the denominator of the LCR.
 The LCR caps cash inflows at 75% of cash outflows and requires an add-on calculation based on the difference between the net cumulative outflow amounts on the peak day and the last day of the 30day period to address potential maturity mismatches between outflows and inflows.
 The U.S. regulators have affirmed the principle that HQLA is expected to be available for use to address liquidity needs in a time of stress.

 The U.S. LCR rule requires BNY Mellon and each of our in scope domestic bank subsidiaries to meet a daily LCR of at least 100%.
-The LCR of BNY Mellon and each of our in scope domestic bank subsidiaries was compliant with the U.S. LCR requirements for the first quarter of 2023.
+The LCR of BNY Mellon and each of our in scope domestic bank subsidiaries was compliant with the U.S. LCR requirements for the second quarter of 2023.

 In addition, BNY Mellon is subject to the Federal Reserve's Enhanced Prudential Standards, which include liquidity standards.
 BNY Mellon has taken actions to comply with these standards, including the adoption of various liquidity management standards and maintenance of a liquidity buffer of unencumbered highly liquid assets calibrated to satisfy liquidity needs based on the results of internal liquidity stress testing.
+United States regulators have also established a Net Stable Funding Ratio ("NSFR") that requires certain banking organizations, including BNY Mellon, to maintain a minimum amount of stable funding to support their assets, commitments, and derivatives exposures over a one-year time horizon.

-The Federal Reserve Board's regulations also require that large banking organizations, including BNY Mellon, publicly disclose certain quantitative liquidity metrics as set forth herein, as well as qualitative factors affecting their LCR results (the "U.S. LCR Disclosure rule").
-Accordingly, we have developed this Disclosure, which contains the required public disclosures prepared in accordance with the U.S. LCR Disclosure rule and covering the period beginning on January 1, 2023 and ending on March 31, 2023.
+The Federal Reserve's regulations also require that large banking organizations, including BNY Mellon, publicly disclose certain quantitative liquidity metrics as set forth herein, as well as qualitative factors affecting their LCR results (the "U.S. LCR Disclosure rule").
+Accordingly, we have developed this Disclosure, which contains the required public disclosures prepared in accordance with the U.S. LCR Disclosure rule and covering the period beginning on April 1, 2023 and ending on June 30, 2023.
+The information is based on our current interpretation and understanding of the LCR Rule and may evolve to the extent we discuss the interpretation and application of these rules with our regulators.
 This Disclosure will remain publicly available for at least 5 years.
 The U.S. LCR Disclosure rule requires us to present certain components of HQLA, cash inflows, and cash outflows on both a weighted and an unweighted basis.
-With respect to HQLA, weighted basis refers to the application of haircuts and caps applicable to otherwise eligible HOLA; unweighted basis refers to HQLA before application of such haircuts and caps.
+With respect to HQLA, weighted basis refers to the application of haircuts and caps applicable to otherwise eligible HQLA; unweighted basis refers to HQLA before application of such haircuts and caps.
 With respect to cash inflows and outflows, weighted basis refers to the application of specified inflow and outflow rates applicable to certain types of cash inflows and outflows; unweighted basis refers to inflows and outflows before the application of such rates.
 Averages are calculated as simple averages of daily amounts over the calendar quarter.